renatocaliari/contornos/docs/en/contornos.md

 - :loop: Amplify 'feedback loops'.
 - :zap: Experiment and learn continuously.
 - :high_brightness: Decentralize decisions.
-  - When it is necessary to decide on more than one person, decide on a few people who represent the scopes impacted.
+  - When it is necessary to decide on more than one person, restrict to a few people representing the impacted scopes.
   - People who participate in the decisions are also impacted by the decisions.
-  - Consider input from impacted people who do not participate in decisions before making decisions.
+   - Before making decisions, consider information from impacted people who do not participate in decisions.
-  - Gather reactions from impacted people who do not participate in decisions after making decisions.
+   - After making decisions, gather reactions from the impacted people who did not participate in the decisions.
 - :loudspeaker: Make information available and understandable to all people who need or can benefit from that information.
+   - Work in public, making the progress of projects visible for consultation at any time.
 - :thumbsup: Everything is allowed as long as it is not explicitly forbidden.

 # Organizational structure